Looking for employees or how much does one employee cost

 Social insurance

-Social insurance is calculated as the product of the assessment base and a percentage rate, and a certain amount is then paid each month based on this.
+Social insurance is calculated as the product of the assessment base and a percentage rate and an amount is then paid each month based on this.
 You have to make the calculation yourself – the employee’s assessment base is the sum of his/her earnings and the employer’s assessment base is the sum of the assessment earnings of all employees who are covered by sickness insurance (therefore not valid for example for employees on an agreement up to a certain earnings level).
-The percentage rates for 2024 are set at 24.8% for employers and 6.5% for employees.
+The percentage rates for 2025 are set at 24.8% for employers and 7.1% for employees.
 The insurance must be paid monthly into the relevant account of the District Social Security Administration.
 In addition, a statement of the amount of the assessment base and the amount of the insurance premium must also be sent to the Social Security Office.

-Tip: Read our article on social insurance.
+Read our article on social security.
 Find out who has to pay social insurance, where and how much.
-In addition, we’ll also tell you where all the money actually goes.
+We’ll also tell you where all the money actually goes.

 Health insurance

-You have to pay health insurance on behalf of the employee, which is calculated as 13.5% of the assessment base.
+You have to pay health insurance for your employees, which is calculated as 13.5% of the assessment base.
 One third of this amount is deducted from the employee’s wages and you are liable for the remaining two thirds.
 It is again paid each month into your employees’ health insurance accounts.

 Income tax

 Income tax needs to be deducted directly from your employees’ wages each month.
 It is set at 15%.
 For employees whose income is more than four times the national average wage, it is 23%.
-This is 43,967 crowns for 2024.
-Employees are often entitled to various tax breaks, which they would certainly like to claim.
-In addition to the classic taxpayer’s allowance, this may include, for example, a spouse’s allowance, a student’s allowance or school fees.
+Employees should be aware that they are often entitled to various tax reliefs, which they would certainly like to claim.
+In addition to the classic taxpayer’s allowance, this could include, for example, the spouse’s allowance, the student’s allowance or school fees.

 Are you solving a similar problem?